 The real estate market is influenced by many factors that lead it through various cycles.
 These are factors that may affect real estate on a national level, but they can also be based in a particular local market.
 Sometimes the cycles consist of rapid price escalations and at others more consistent price appreciations.
 Meanwhile, the cycles may be interspersed with periods where prices level off or even drop.

 Factors affecting real estate abound, but the key elements affecting residential and commercial properties at various times are demand, supply, socio-economic, government policy, interest rates, and demographics.
+If you have doubt about those consult commercial real estate investment funds.

 “Knowing how to read and understand the driving forces behind the real estate market gives both investors and developers a bigger advantage.” – Nagabhushanam “Bobby” Pedi, CEO TRUiC